kushv818/embedded-onboarding/section-01/README.md

 ### The big idea

 Before your written `.c` file is turned into something that actually runs on the CPU, it must be preprocessed, compiled, the assembled, then linked, then loaded.
 Only then can it be ran.

+Here we will use the GNU C Compiler, part of the GNU Compiler Collection aka GCC.

 #### The preprocessor will: